rkterungwa16/kombol-blog-client/README.md

 ## Limitations
   kombol-blog's current limitations (aka features in development) include:
-  - User cannot delete comments
-  - User cannot edit comments
+  - User cannot create collections

 ## License
   This project is available for use and modification under the MIT License.
 See the LICENSE file for more details.